edgardomortiz/Captus/docs/content/assembly/extract/options.md

 ___
 ## *Input*
 ___
-### **`-a, --captus_assemblies_dir`**
+### **`-a, --captus_assemblies`**
+Location of Captus-style sample assembly directories (ending in '__captus-asm'), there are two ways to provide these:

+- _**Directory:**_ path to a Captus assembly directory containing multiple individual sample assembly directories, this is called by default './02_assemblies'.
+Any assembly imported from other sources (e.g. genomes from NCBI) using '--fastas' will be stored in this directory.

-Path to an output directory from the 'assemble' step of Captus-assembly which is tipically called '02_assemblies' or path to a file containing a list of paths to individual sample assembly folders ending with '__captus-asm'.
-To import assemblies from other sources (e.g. genomes from NCBI) provide a directory name here and use '--fastas'.
-Providing a list is useful when your assemblies are located in different directories or you want to extract a subset of samples.
+- _**File:**_ path to a file containing a list of paths (one per line) to individual sample assembly directories, useful when your assembled samples are in different locations and/or you only want to extract a subset of samples.

 This argument is **required** <i class="fas fa-exclamation-triangle"></i>, the default is **./02_assemblies/**
 ___